 Missourians care deeply about our state’s forests, fish and wildlife.
-To ensure these resources are protected, the Conservation Department’s regulations committee reviews the Wildlife Code of Missouri each year.
-In doing so, the committee considers hundreds of letters, e-mails and phone calls from hunters, anglers and other outdoor enthusiasts who have suggestions about resource management and regulations.
+To ensure these resources are protected, the Conservation Department’s Regulations Committee reviews the Wildlife Code of Missouri each year.
+In doing so, the Committee considers hundreds of suggestions from hunters, anglers and other outdoor enthusiasts.
 Although every suggestion cannot be adopted, all are carefully reviewed.
-Following is a summary of key changes to the Wildlife Code.
-Most will go into effect March 1, 2011, unless noted.
+The following is a summary of key changes to the Wildlife Code.
+For the complete Wildlife Code, visit the link listed below.
+Most changes will take effect March 1, 2012, unless noted.
 Each is a reflection of the Department’s commitment to work with you and for you to sustain healthy plant and animal communities, increase opportunities for Missourians to experience nature, and promote public safety.

 Many regulations are designed to sustain healthy plant and animal communities.
 Some rules involve harvest regulations; others are set to curtail the spread of invasive plants and animals that threaten Missouri’s native species.

-Missouri is a worldclass place to hunt, trap, fish and experience nature.
+- Effective March 1, waders or footwear that have porous soles are banned at trout partks and in certain trout streams in order to stop the spread of didymo.
+Missouri is a world-class place to hunt, trap, fish and experience nature.
 The following regulation changes increase opportunities for Missourians to engage in these activities.

-Hunters who enjoy pursuing game using primitive methods will have additional opportunities.
-Atlatls may now be used to take bullfrogs and green frogs with a hunting permit.
-They also may be used to take deer during the firearms deer season except for the muzzleloader portion.
-An atlatl is a rod or board-like device used to launch, through a throwing motion of the hand, a dart 5 to 8 feet in length.
+- Hunters who enjoy pursuing game using primitive methods will have additional opportunities in 2012.
+Atlatls may be used during the fall archery deer and turkey seasons.
+An atlatl is a rod or board-like device used to launch, through a throwing motion of the hand, a 5- to 8-foot-long dart.